Eastside Cannery: History

 The Eastside Cannery opened on August 28, 2008, amid the Great Recession.
 The property employed nearly 1,100 people.
 The workforce included former employees of the Nevada Palace.
 The Eastside Cannery has 307 rooms, and a 63876 sqft casino.
 It opened with 2,187 slot machines and 26 table games, as well as a 450-seat bingo hall and a sportsbook.
 In 2010, a portion of the casino floor was dedicated to coin-operated slot machines, boosting the property's popularity among older gamblers.
 The Eastside Cannery opened with several restaurants, including a buffet and a steakhouse.
 The 16th floor included a lounge and restaurant overlooking the Las Vegas Valley.
 Other features included a pool, a spa, and 20000 sqft of meeting space.

 The property became part of Boyd Gaming in December 2016 through its acquisition of Cannery Casino Resorts.
 Boyd closed several amenities at the Eastside Cannery, including the bingo hall, the sportsbook, and all but one restaurant.
 State casinos were ordered to close on March 17, 2020, due to the COVID-19 pandemic in Nevada.
-Most casinos reopened later that year, although the Eastside Cannery remains closed as of 2025.
+Most casinos reopened later that year, although the Eastside Cannery remained closed.
 Most of its customer base relocated to Sam's Town, also owned by Boyd.
 Reopening of the Eastside Cannery is contingent on customer demand.
+In late October 2025, Boyd ultimately confirmed its intention to demolish the Eastside Cannery due to lack of customer demand, planning to sell the site for residential development.
+The building was demolished via implosion at 2 a.m.
+Pacific Standard Time on March 5, 2026, notably held without the fanfare that typically accompanied other casino implosions in the area since it was conducted as a private event.